Summit County Short-Term Rental Rules

 As part of the 2018 Summit County short-term rental rules, the BoCC also added the following Summit County short-term rental occupancy limits:

-- Single family, duplex and townhome units: a) 2 persons per bedroom plus 4 additional occupants; OR b) 1 person per 200 square feet of living area, whichever allows for a greater occupancy
+- Summit County single family homes, duplexes and townhomes: a) 2 persons per bedroom plus 4 additional occupants; OR b) 1 person per 200 square feet of living area, whichever allows for a greater occupancy

-- Condominium units: Either (a) or (b) below, whichever allows for a greater occupancy
+- Summit County condos: Either (a) or (b) below, whichever allows for a greater occupancy

 - a) 2 persons per bedroom plus 4 additional occupants, or 2 persons per bedroom plus 2 additional occupants in buildings with interior egress components less than 44 inches wide and without a sprinkler system; OR